luisguiserrano/Scy1505.github.io/_posts/2017-4-26-random_walk.md

         return np.linalg.norm(self.pos-other.pos)<self.size+other.size
 {% endhighlight %}

-We can try it out, let's create two molecules moving at a speed of .3 units of distance per unit of time and of size one thousandth of the size of the cell.
+We can try it out, let's create two molecules moving at a speed of .3 units of distance per unit of time and size one thousandth of the size of the cell.

 {% highlight ruby %}